Courseography/courseography/README.md

 Say hello on our [Slack channel][slackin]! ![Slack][slackin-badge]

-Running and Courseography Setup
+Quickstart and Setup
 --------------------------------------
-**If this is your first time setting up Courseography, please click [here](https://github.com/Courseography/courseography/wiki/Installing-Courseography).
-The following is intended to be a general guide for those who have already set up Courseography and not a proper tutorial.**
+**If this is your first time running Courseography, please click [here](https://github.com/Courseography/courseography/wiki/Installing-Courseography).
+The following is intended to be a quickstart guide and not a proper tutorial.**

-*This assumes a local copy is already setup.*
+*This assumes a local copy is already downloaded.*

 ##### Software Dependencies
+Install both of the following.

 1. [Stack](https://docs.haskellstack.org/en/stable/README/)
 2. [ImageMagick](http://www.imagemagick.org/script/binary-releases.php)